 The Saskatchewan International Physician Practice Assessment (SIPPA) is a practice ready assessment that ensures that international physicians possess the appropriate clinical skills and knowledge to provide quality patient care in Canada.
 The assessment encompasses a global review of practice including communication skills, information gathering, learning techniques, prescribing, case management and readiness for independent practice.
 SIPPA is comprised of two parts; Orientation to Family Practice in Saskatchewan and the Clinical Field Assessment (CFA).

 There are typically three SIPPA iteration per calendar year.
 The timing of and number of candidates in each iteration fluctuates.
+The process of reviewing candidates is ongoing.

 Entry into SIPPA is a competitive process and there is no guarantee of selection.
 Candidates who are selected for SIPPA are:

 You must first meet the Pre-Screen eligibility criteria.
 The Pre-Screen eligibility criteria are set out by the College of Physicians and Surgeons of Saskatchewan and SIPPA.
 Meeting the pre-screen eligibility criteria does not guarantee you will be eligible for a medical license in Saskatchewan.
+You must keep all requirements including your currency of practice current and up to date until the time that you are selected for and begin the CFA.

 1Candidates are exempted from English language proficiency testing if their medical education – medical degree and internship – and patient care experience were in one of the following countries that have English as a first and native language: Australia, Bahamas, Bermuda, British Virgin Islands, Canada*, Ireland, New Zealand, Singapore, South Africa, United Kingdom, United States of America, US Virgin Islands and the Caribbean Islands of: Anguilla, Antigua and Barbuda, Barbados,Dominica, Grenada, Grenadines, Jamaica, St. Kitts and Nevis, St. Lucia, St. Vincent, Trinidad and Tobago. (*exceptions apply).